iodepo/OceanBestPractices/OPENSEARCH.md

-# Search Index
+# OpenSearch

-The search index is powered by [OpenSearch](https://us-east-1.console.aws.amazon.com/opensearch) and hosted and managed in AWS.
+The search and tags indexes are powered by [OpenSearch](https://us-east-1.console.aws.amazon.com/opensearch) and hosted and managed in AWS.
 For security reasons the search index instance is a private subnet and can only be reached through a bastion EC2 instance.
 The bastion is automatically configured and launched by the deployment scripts.

+This document discusses configuring your local environment so that you can access the OpenSearch instance.
+For information about how the search and tags indexes are used see the [ingest](./ingest/README.md) and [search API](./api/README.md) documentation.

-## Configuring the bastion for SSH
+## Configuring the Bastion for SSH

 If this is a newly deployed instance you first need to add your SSH key to the instance's authorized keys file: